The Perfect Oatmeal Raisin Cookies

 • Pre-heat the oven to 350 F.

-• Beat butter on setting 2 or 4 of your stand mixer for about two minutes, until it has lightened in color and is very creamy.
+• Beat the softened butter on setting 2 or 4 (low-medium speed) of your stand mixer for about two minutes, until it has lightened in color and is very creamy.
 (If using a hand mixer, place butter in a large mixing bowl)

 The Perfect Oatmeal Raisin Cookie

-• Add the brown sugar and white sugar to the butter and beat for another 2-3 minutes, until light and fluffy.
+• Add the brown sugar to the butter and beat for another minute, until light and fluffy.
 Scrape down the sides as needed.

 The Perfect Oatmeal Raisin Cookie